Here’s how to give your home a makeover this summer

 Add this to your summer to-do list

 Marie Kondo has taught us lots of things about cleaning up our homes (and our act).
-And if there’s one lesson we can make out of her Netflix show, it’s that decluttering shouldn’t be a one-off thing, especially when we’re bringing new items to our home once in a while.
+And if there’s one lesson we can take out of her Netflix show, it’s that decluttering shouldn’t be a one-off thing, especially when we’re bringing new items to our home once in a while.

 If you haven’t had the chance to clean up during the new year, now may be a good time to do it.
-Because it’s already summer, we’re anticipating higher temperature and humidity levels day by day.
+Because it’s already summer, we’re getting higher temperature and humidity levels day by day.
 The amount of clutter in our homes also gives us less air to breathe it.

 Aside from cleaning up using Marie Kondo’s prescribed method, there are other things you can do to give your home a fresh look this summer.
 Try switching up your living spaces for a change of environment without really breaking the bank.
 Our homes are the first and last thing we see every day and it plays a huge role in influencing how we think and feel.
 To help you get started, here are some do-it-yourself tips to consider.